PalmBeachPost/PBCpropertymap/README.md

 2. Navigate to this folder  (cd C:\git\propertymap\scripts)
 3. run the following
 	./setup.ps1
-4. once teh above process exits, run the following ./shpFileSetup.ps1
+4. If there is no new shp file to import, skip this step.
+Else once the above process exits, run the following ./shpFileSetup.ps1
 5. Once the above process exits, run the following ./createrollups.ps1